Anthropologist, social media guru, Icelandic nature and food enthusiast.

-But enough with the Beer Baths and Kaldi here I will name the brands that need an introduction and deserve your attention.
-Drink up fellow beer lover, you have come to the right place!
+But enough with the Beer Baths and Kaldi!
+Here are othermicrobrews thatdeserve your attention.
+Drink up fellow beer lover, you’ve come to the right place!

-Their bottles are beautiful as they have a graphic designer in the team.
-Actually, the whole team is quite artistic, they went into brewing by accident, they originally planned on making a scent but ended up making a beer, funny!
-Right?!
-But no worries, the taste of the beer shows not evidence and everything I have tried has been delicious.
+Their bottles are beautiful thanks to a talented graphic designer.
+Actually, the whole team is quite artistic!
+The brewers went into brewing quite by accident.
+Originally planning on making a scent, they ended up with a beer!
+Funny, right?
+Their beers are all top-notch and everything I have tried has been delicious.

-The Kex Brewing is a project driven by a group of people with varied experience but same ambition for great beers.
-The Kex Brewing group brew craft beer for draft consumption and cans and bottles in limited release.
-They are relatively new in the game, even in Icelandic standard and for example, offered their first Christmas beer in 2017.
-They say: “Good beer makes the world just a little bit better of a place”.
-You can find more info on Kex Brewing Facebook page and their beer at the following:
+The Kex Brewing is a project driven by a group of people with varied experience but the same ambition for great beers.
+The Kex Brewing group brews craft beer for draft, cans, and bottles in limited release.
+They are relatively new in the game, even for Icelandic standards.
+They offered their first Christmas beer in 2017.
+They say: “Good beer makes the world just a little bit better of a place.”
+You can find more info on the Kex Brewing Facebook page.

 4. Segull 67

-You can book a brewery tour on their website or buy their beer at most ATVR, liquor stores.
+Where to Find this Brew: You can book a brewery tour ontheir website or buy their beer at most ATVR, liquor stores.

 Fun fact: The couple worked as River Rafting tour guides for Arctic Adventures for many years so Ölverk has a special place in our hearts.